ubccpsc/310/README.md

 The course [project](project/README.md) embodies an experiential learning environment: we have constrained several aspects to mimic the kinds of reasonable constraints you would likely encounter on a real team.
 As with real systems, requirements will seem clear at a high level, but will provide broad latitude for how you implement them.
 Your choices of languages and frameworks have also been fixed.
 It is expected you will _not_ be familiar with these; being able to quickly learn and adapt to different toolsets is a fundamental skill in modern development.
 Finally, our use of [AutoTest](project/AutoTest.md) can be considered a form of acceptance testing, which is an industry norm used to validate that software performs as expected.

 CPSC 310 will be a challenging course that we have designed to integrate many of the ideas and concepts from your prior courses in order to help you to learn how to apply them to engineering modern software systems.
+The official course learning outcomes (CLOs) for CPSC 310 are:

+1. **Evaluate software engineering processes** used to build modern industrial-calibre systems by justifying their benefits and tradeoffs.

+1. **Elicit, deconstruct, and refine** functional requirements and quality attributes such that they are described succinctly, completely, and precisely.

+1. **Devise and justify high- and low-level designs** to support a given set of requirements and in support of future evolutionary needs.

+1. **Iteratively derive implementations** of a design of reasonable complexity incorporating emergent design implications, and applying code-level restructuring for the sake of facilitating changes.

+1. **Carry out the implementation** of a design incorporating ethical and security implications of code-level choices and software process and methodological approaches.

+1. **Independently acquire and apply** modern and unfamiliar technology and language stacks.

+1. **Validate** systems using both black-box and white-box approaches to reason about, and improve the quality of a software system.

 ## Contact

-#### Instructors:
+#### Instructor:

 * Section 101: [Reid Holmes](https://www.cs.ubc.ca/~rtholmes/)
   * T/Th @ 1230-1400 in MATH 100
 * Section 102: [Reid Holmes](https://www.cs.ubc.ca/~rtholmes/)
   * T/Th @ 1700-1830 in SWNG 221

+#### Administrivia:

+For admin-related questions, please contact: `cpsc310-admin@cs.ubc.ca`.
+This will help us get you the right answer to adminstrative questions as quickly as possible.
+This procedure is the same as for CPSC 110, 210, etc.

 #### TAs: